sonm-io/presale-token/README.md

 SONM Presale Contracts
 ======================

-These smart contracts are designed to handle initial distribution of Sonm Presale tokens (SPT).
+These smart contracts are designed to handle initial distribution of SONM Presale Tokens (SPT).
 Please check that you are understande major features before investing or interacting with these contracts:

   - tokens are provided at fixed price 200 SPT per 1 ETH;